jonathanlurie/themapcrafter-spa-react-shopify/README.md

 - Add Collection description if any
 - Add more fields in env vars (shop name, seo stuff)
 - Add more product
-- Configure the modal to view all the images